 Chemotherapy treatment uses drugs to kill cancerous cells.
 Common side effects are hair loss, fatigue, nausea and an increased risk of infection.
 It is also likely to cause infertility, which can be permanent.

 Preventing testicular cancer is not possible, as the causes are largely unknown.
 Many men develop testicular cancer even when they don’t have any known risk factors.
-However, self-examinations can help detect the cancer at an early stage when it is more likely to be successfully treated.
+However, self-examinations can help detect cancer at an early stage when it is more likely to be successfully treated.

 Each man comes to terms with his condition in his own way.
 One may feel scared and unsure of their future after a cancer diagnosis.
-However, it is important to stay positive and follow a healthy lifestyle to prepare oneself for the cancer treatment.
+However, it is important to stay positive and follow a healthy lifestyle to prepare oneself for cancer treatment.
 Around 95 % of all men with this ailment make a full recovery after receiving treatment.